Gilbertson Davis LLP Arbitration Chambers

 David has been accredited by the ADR Institute as Canada as a Qualified Arbitrator (Q.Arb).
 He accepts appointments as a commercial arbitrator, including as condominium dispute arbitrator, at competitive hourly rates, plus facilities and applicable taxes and with good availability.

 The Ontario Superior Court of Justice has appointed David in commercial (including condominium) arbitration matters.

 David is a member of the Toronto Commercial Arbitration Society, and has successfully completed the Toronto Commercial Arbitration Society Gold Standard Course in Commercial Arbitration.
 He is also a Full Member of the ADR Institute of Ontario and appears in its Member Directory.
-David has completed the Foundations in Judicial Competencies Series, and the Adjudicative Tribunal Competency Series and has been granted a Certificate of Completion by the Ontario Bar Association.
+David has completed each of the Foundations in Judicial Competencies Series, and the Adjudicative Tribunal Competency Series and has been granted a Certificate of Completion in each by the Ontario Bar Association.

 He has legal experience in arbitration in under different institutional and ad hoc rules, in a wide variety of matters.
 David accepts appointment as sole arbitrator and party-appointed arbitrator in a wide variety of condominium disputes.